aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 # Acknowledgments
 {:numbered="false"}

-The idea of using URIs as the `client_id` in OAuth based authorization requests is not new, and has previously been specified in varying ways by [IndieAuth] and [Solid-OIDC].
+The idea of using URIs as the `client_id` in OAuth based authorization requests is not new, and has previously been specified in varying ways by [IndieAuth], [Solid-OIDC], and [OpenID.Federation].
 This specification is largely inspired by the work of Aaron Coburn, elf Pavlik, and Dmitri Zagidulin in their [Solid-OIDC] specification which defined dereferenceable Client Identifier Documents.

 TODO further acknowledgements?